Read the updated version of this post here!

 You’re better off selecting a long necklace to pair with your t-necks.
 Length and chunkiness should be determined by your taste, as well as how various styles sit upon your bust.
 But pick something that will draw the eye up and down.
 A turtleneck creates an abrupt visual halt right at your chin, but a long necklace can mitigate that harsh line.

 Now, many women swear off crew necklines as the least flattering available, and I hear that.
-But I think some of the body- and neck-shortening effects of the crew can be mitigated by the right necklace.
+But I think some of the body- and neck-shortening effects of the crew can be balanced by the right necklace.
 Take a peek and see for yourself …

 But first, the don’t.
 DON’T wear a necklace that is the exact length of your neckline.
 It’ll pop in and out of your shirt, serving as an annoyance and a distracting element in your outfit.